block-core/blockcore-nodes/README.md

 ## Download

-Go to the [releases](releases) page to find the packaged nodes for various chains.
+Go to the [releases](releases) page to find a unified multi-chain node.
 Separate downloads for Windows, Linux and macOS is available.

 ## Docker